-- (1) The LP and the ERDF-LP guarantee that they are entitled to represent the partners participating in the project and that they have established with the project partners (PP) the division of the mutual responsibilities in a partnership agreement.
-The present subsidy contract will not enter into force unless the LP and the ERDF-LP have submitted the signed partnership agreement to the JS and the JS in coordination with the MA has verified that it includes all essential provisions.
-Furthermore, the LP and the ERDF-LP guarantee having complied with all the relevant legal and other requirements under the law which applies to them and to the project partners and that all necessary approvals have been obtained. - (2) The LP is liable to the MA for ensuring that all project partners have a legal status that is in line with the definition set out by the programme (see programme manual) as it is in force on the date when this contract is signed.
+- (1) The LP and the ERDF-LP guarantee that it is entitled to represent the partners participating in the project and that they have established with the project partners the division of the mutual responsibilities in a partnership agreement.
+The present subsidy contract will not enter into force unless the LP has submitted the signed partnership agreement to the JS and the JS in coordination with the MA has verified that it includes all essential provisions.
+Furthermore, the LP guarantees having complied with all the relevant legal and other requirements under the law which applies to it and to the project partners and that all necessary approvals have been obtained. - (2) The LP is liable to the MA for ensuring that all project partners have a legal status that is in line with the definition set out by the programme (see programme manual) as it is in force on the date when this contract is signed.
 The LP is furthermore liable towards the MA for ensuring that the project participants fulfil their obligations.
-It is liable towards the MA for infringements by the project partners of obligations under this contract in the same way as for its own conduct.
+It is liable towards the MA for infringements by the project partners of obligations under this contract in the same way as for its own conduct. - (3) If the MA demands repayment of the subsidy in accordance with this contract, the LP is liable to the MA for the amount requested to be repaid. - (4) The MA cannot, under any circumstances or for any reason whatsoever, be held liable for damage or injury sustained by the staff or property of the LP or one of the project partners while the project is being carried out.
+The MA therefore cannot accept any claim for compensation or increases in payment in connection with such damage or injury.

-- (3) If the MA demands repayment of the subsidy in accordance with this contract, the ERDF-LP is liable to the MA for the amount requested to be repaid. - (4) The MA cannot, under any circumstances or for any reason whatsoever, be held liable for damage or injury sustained by the staff or property of the LP or the ERDF-LP or one of the project partners while the project is being carried out.
-The MA therefore cannot accept any claim for compensation or increases in payment in connection with such damage or injury. - (5) The LP and the ERDF-LP shall assume sole liability to third parties, including liability for damage or injury of any kind sustained by them while the project is being carried out.
-The LP and the ERDF-LP shall discharge the MA of all liability associated with any claim or action brought as a result of an infringement of rules or regulations by the LP or the ERDF-LP or one the project partners, or as a result of violation of a third party's rights.
+(5) The LP and the ERDF-LP shall assume sole liability to third parties, including liability for damage or injury of any kind sustained by them while the project is being carried out.
+The LP shall discharge the MA of all liability associated with any claim or action brought as a result of an infringement of rules or regulations by the LP or one the project partners, or as a result of violation of a third party's rights.